andrewrobles/Developen/README.md

 ## Run Application

 1. From project root run `python manage.py runserver`.
-2. Go to `http://localhost:8000/projects/` in your browser.
+2. Go to `http://localhost:8000/projects/` in your browser to view the Developen applicaion.
+3. The administrator interface is viewable at `http://localhost:8000/admin/`

 ## Development Practices

 1. Always make sure your virtual environment is running before you start developing or run your application.
-2. You should be committing your migration files as they are.
+2. You should be committing your migration files whenever they are created by the `python manage.py migrate` command.